MauroLuzzatto/story-cloze-task/README.md

-# The Story Clozed Task
+# Solving the Story Clozed Task
+(Date: 30.05.2018)

-The target of this NLU project was to successfully accomplish the story cloze task.
-This task was developed to measure advanced commonsense understanding within every- day written stories [1].
+The target of this NLP project was to successfully solve the story cloze task.
+This task was developed to measure advanced commonsense understanding within everyday written stories [1].
 To solve the task, one has to determine the correct ending sentence out of two available options, given the four initial context sentences of the story.

-Two training sets were provided; one consisted of the context sentences with the correct ending only (train: train_stories.csv) and the second included also an additional incorrect ending (validation 1: cloze_test_spring2016- test.csv).
-Further, an evaluation set (validation 2: cloze_test_val__spring2016_cloze_test_ALL_val.csv) with context sentences and labeled endings was provided to determine the accuracy of the classifier.
-Finally, a test set (test: test_nlu18_utf-8.csv) was provided to participate in the competition by classifying unlabeled sentences.
 In the LSDSem 2017 competition, in which different teams competed to solve the story cloze task, validation accuracies between 0.595 and 0.752 were reached [2].
 The major difficulty of this task is to extract semantic information from the story context and use it to determine the correct ending.

+ Our ﬁnal model relies on a combination of features derived from word and sentence embeddings, as well as from predicted sentence embeddings from a generative RNN.
+The features are fed into a logistic regression model to perform the classiﬁcation.
+The ﬁnal implementation was able to reach a validation accuracy of 71% which is near the state-of-the art solutions sores.

+The following datasets were provided:

+Training sets:
+* the frist consisted of the context sentences with the correct ending only: [train](/data/train_stories.csv)
+* the second included an additional incorrect ending to the correct one: [validation 1](/data/cloze_test_spring2016-test.csv)

+Evaluation set:
+* an evaluation set [validation 2](/data/cloze_test_val__spring2016_cloze_test_ALL_val.csv) with context sentences and labeled endings to determine the accuracy of the classifier

+Test set
+* a test set [test](/data/test_nlu18_utf-8.csv) to participate in the competition by classifying unlabeled sentences

+Sources:

 [1] Nasrin Mostafazadeh et al. A corpus and cloze evaluation for deeper understanding commonsense stories.
 2016.